Conclusion — Your Kitchen, Your Paradise

 The Investment in Real

-Maybe it feels expensive to swap out to better ingredients.
+Maybe it feels expensive to swap to better ingredients.
 But this is real food.
 In France, people spend 20% of their budget on food.
 Maybe food should not be the cheapest thing we buy.
 It is literally foundational—the raw materials from which your body builds itself every single day.

-And remember, fake Frankenstein food costs us way more in health bills, disease management, and expensive workout classes trying to compensate for poor nutrition.
+And remember: fake Frankenstein food costs us way more in health bills, disease management, and expensive workout classes trying to compensate for poor nutrition.
 Still take the classes if you like them, but don't depend on them alone to make you feel good.
 The food comes first.
 The working out is for your mental health and the joy of movement.

 My muffin top melted away when I chose real food, even when I stopped working out for a time due to scheduling constraints.
 I ended up picking up the workout habit again, but not to wear down my body parts trying to burn off bad food—but because moving a well-nourished body feels so damn good.